 Being such a huge Bob Wiseman fan the only image I can pull up from MacLellan’s opening set was Bob sitting in with her as they played his song Taylor Field.
 A poignant, plaintive lament over the death of Bob’s childhood friend, the empathy of Catherine MacLellan’s homey accompaniment elevated the tragic nostalgia to a thing of beauty.

 Dressed for radio in plaid pants with yellow suspenders and a bright red shirt, Bob mugged for the studio audience and played to the metaphoric back of the room, all the way from St. John’s to Victoria.
-His piano work is always shocking, so stellar and abrasive from the first pounding of the keys; his one song on the piano was certainly enough to convince any and all listeners that Bob Wiseman is a powerfully talented musician.
+His piano work is always shocking, so stellar and abrasive from the first pounding of the keys.
+His single song on the piano was certainly enough to convince any and all listeners that Bob Wiseman is a powerfully talented musician.
 Whetting your palette with such virtuosity makes you want to really listen when Bob picks up the acoustic guitar.

 Too soon the show was over.
 The crowd trickled out; I lingered for a quick hello to Bob while CBC interns started folding up chairs around me.
 Back out on the bricked avenue the night was still young but Sparks Street being what it isn’t there wasn’t a single thing in sight to prevent me from heading straight home, so I did.